ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-interview-mode.md

 Rather than using the blue buttons to change camera layouts, you may wish to set up your camera layouts in advance use Ecamm Live's [Scenes](../007-using-scenes) feature.
 This can be done using guest placeholders.

 Upon turning on Interview Mode, you'll see four guest placeholder cameras show up in the Camera menu.
-These placeholder can be used to set up Scenes in advance.
+These placeholders can be used to set up Scenes in advance.
 When a guest joins your broadcast, use the {% inlineicon assign 38 %}Assign{% endinlineicon %} menu to assign the guest to the desired placeholder.

 Note that once a guest has been assigned to a placeholder, if the guest disconnects and then calls back later, they will automatically be assigned to the same placeholder.